wting/autojump/README.md

 database.
 Directories must be visited first before they can be jumped to.

-autojump supports tab completion in Bash v4.0+.

 OPTIONS
 -------

-Below options must be passed to 'autojump' and not the 'j' wrapper function.
+Options must be passed to 'autojump' and not the 'j' wrapper function.

     -a, --add DIR       manually add path to database